Seaman, Las Vegas faith leaders criticize limit on church gatherings

 Ward 2 Councilwoman Victoria Seaman and a group of faith leaders spoke out against a directive that bans the gathering of 10 or more people at places of worship.

-A Las Vegas councilwoman and a group of religious leaders are speaking out against Gov. Steve Sisolak’s directive that specifically bans gatherings of 10 or more people at places of worship.
+A Las Vegas City Council member and a group of religious leaders are speaking out against Gov. Steve Sisolak’s directive that bans gatherings of 10 or more people at places of worship.

-Ward 2 Councilwoman Victoria Seaman gathered with a group of faith leaders Thursday to speak to reporters about her opposition to the governor’s order, which she called an overreach.
+Ward 2 Councilwoman Victoria Seaman gathered with faith leaders Thursday to speak to reporters about her opposition to the governor’s order.

 “We all understand that these are trying times and that we need to make sacrifices to get through them,” Seaman said.
 “We do, however, disagree that those sacrifices need to include the free exercise of religion that this country was built on.”